Traditions of the Dark Months

 Contact us at (416) 578-1031 or danceweavers at gmail dot comTo register, send an e-mail containing your name, telephone number and the payment method you prefer (cheque or electronic cheque/transfer).

 DanceweaversKaren Millyard has been organizing cultural events and teaching historical and modern English Country Dance for years.
-She is a choreographer, researcher, event organizer, consultant and professional dance teacher who works in theatre, television, schools and the community.
+She is a choreographer, researcher, event organizer, consultant and professional dance teacher who works in theatre, museums, schools and the community.
 For information on her classes and other events, click on the links below.

 Contact information:< danceweavers at danceweavers dot ca >